15 Fast-Growing Survival Vegetables for Your Crisis Garden

 Support: None required

-Tip: Turnips are high in vitamin C and fibre, great for boosting immunity.
+Tip: Turnips are high in vitamin C and fibre, which are great for boosting immunity.

 Rocket/ Arugula adds a peppery bite to dishes and is one of the fastest-growing greens.
 It's ready to harvest in about 20-30 days and grows back year after year if left to reseed.